 How often does the subcommittee/working group/task force meet and how long are their meetings?
 Are meetings well attended?

 RMS meets monthly, typically adjourning by 12pm.
 We have reached quorum every month with no attendance issues.
-RMS has cancelled 3 meetings in 2019 due to no voting items – January, April, July.
+RMS has cancelled only 1 meeting in 2020 due to no voting items – August.
+Due to COVID 19 RMS held “Informational Sessions” in March, April and May, and voting items were considered via email vote.

 Does the subcommittee/working group/task force have a similar scope with another subcommittee/working group/task force – if so, can the groups be consolidated?